 In This Article

-Cultivated since Antiquity throughout the Asian continent, shiso is at the same time a food plant, an aromatic plant but also a plant with medicinal and olfactory virtues.
-The essential oil from shiso leaves is therefore a natural raw material of choice in perfumery thanks to its green, almond or spicy facets depending on its use and its variety.
+Cultivated since antiquity throughout Asia, shiso is a versatile plant, serving as a food source, aromatic herb, and medicinal plant, in addition to its fascinating olfactory qualities.
+The essential oil from shiso leaves has become a natural raw material of choice in perfumery, displaying green, almond, or spicy facets depending on its use and variety.

-The name of shiso is derived from the name of the plant in Chinese zǐ sū because contrary to what one might think, shiso was cultivated in China before being brought to Japan.
-Indeed, the cultivation of different varieties of shiso was initiated in ancient times in China while its import in Japan dates from the third century.
+The name "shiso" is derived from the Chinese name for the plant, zǐ sū.
+Contrary to popular belief, shiso was initially cultivated in China before making its way to Japan.
+Ancient China saw the cultivation of various shiso varieties, while its introduction to Japan occurred around the third century.

-When it comes to woods and ferns, shiso appears in large designer bottles such as Terre d'Hermès PARFUM, TOKYO BY KENZO or even ckIN2U him by Calvin Klein.
-Shiso is for its three fragrances among the heart notes associated depending on the juice with sometimes very original raw materials such as cocoa or chilli for Calvin Klein.
+In the woods and ferns category, shiso graces renowned designer fragrances such as Terre d'Hermès PARFUM, TOKYO BY KENZO, and ckIN2U him by Calvin Klein.
+In all three fragrances, shiso resides among the heart notes, paired with unique raw materials like cocoa or chili in the case of Calvin Klein.